-The application site is largely zoned for A2 - New Residential the objective of which is "to provide for new residential communities with ancillary community facilities, neighbourhood facilities and employment uses as considered appropriate for the status of the centre in the Settlement Hierarchy."
+The application site is zoned for Objective RA which is to "provide for new residential communities in accordance with approved local area plans and subject to the provision of the necessary social and physical infrastructure".
 Residential use is acceptable in principal.